DelroyGayle/KoolAIChess/TESTING.md

 ## PGN Game format

    > A PGN game is composed of two sections.
 The first is the tag pair section and the second is the Movetext section.
 The tag pair section provides information that identifies the game by defining the values associated with a set of standard parameters.
 The Movetext section gives the usually enumerated and possibly annotated moves of the game along with the concluding game termination marker.
-The chess moves themselves are represented using **SAN (Standard Algebraic Notation)**, also described later.
+The chess moves themselves are represented using **SAN (Standard Algebraic Notation)**.<br>
+   See [this article](https://www.chessprogramming.org/Algebraic_Chess_Notation#Standard_Algebraic_Notation_.28SAN.29) for an explanation of **SAN**.<p>

 Essentially, a PGN file is divided up into eight *mandatory* parts - a *Seven Tag Roster* followed by the *Movetext*